The Process Of Plastic Recycling In New Zealand

 Choosing recyclable products and items with recyclable packaging can also help influence producers and retailers in their future product lines.
 It only takes a couple of seconds to seek out the clearly numbered recycling labels found on plastic products, (usually a series of arrows formed around the numbers 1 to 7) and make more informed choices.

 What numbers should you be looking for?
-Products made from Types 1 (PET), 2 (HDPE) and 4 (LDPE) are the easiest to recycle here in NZ.
-See here for more information on these three recycling numbers and what they mean.
+Products made from Types 1 (PET), 2 (HDPE) are the easiest to recycle here in NZ.
+See here for more information on these two recycling numbers and what they mean.
 Or read on for more information on the process of plastics recycling in New Zealand.

 Recycling In NZ